oauthstuff/draft-oauth-rar/main.md

 * list accounts
 * access the balance of one or more accounts,
 * access the transactions of one or more accounts, and
-* to initiate, checking the status of and canceling a payment.
+* to initiate, check the status of, and cancel a payment.

 The client could now request the AS to issue an access token assigned with the privilege to just access a list of accounts as follows: